ibm-cloud-docs/iaas-vpn/getting-started.md

 ### Using a browser

-1. For supported operating systems, simply click on any one of the [available VPN endpoints](https://www.ibm.com/cloud/vpn-access).
+1. Using Internet Explorer, click on any one of the [available VPN endpoints](https://www.ibm.com/cloud/vpn-access).
 2. Follow the prompts to accept use of the SSL VPN client software.
 3. When prompted, enter your VPN login credentials.